whisky-actual/Community-J-10/README.md

 1) Download the mod and extract it to your desktop.
 2) Make backups of your CoreMods AND Mods folders in your main DCS install.
 3) Drop the content of the CoreMods AND Mods in your main DCS install; override the files.
-4) To remove the mod you will need to delete the CoreMods and Mods folders and replace them with your backups.
+4) To remove the mod, you will need to delete the CoreMods and Mods folders and replace them with your backups.

 ## Frequently Asked Questions
 - **Q: Do you need JF-17 to use the module?